 Do I have to come to the Counseling Center before I can see a provider in the Community?

 A referral to a provider from the Counseling Center does not guarantee that the private services you receive will be covered by your plan or that a claim for those services will be paid.
-You are responsible for reading your plan carefully and negotiating directly with your provider and with GM Southwest about your coverage and claims for private services.
+You are responsible for reading your plan carefully and negotiating directly with your provider and with UnitedHealthCare about your coverage and claims for private services.

 How do I arrange for my mental health bills to be paid?

-If your provider is a Non Preferred Provider, it is up to your provider whether he/she will submit a claim or require that you do so.
-If your provider requires you to submit a claim, the claim form is available for you to download at www.myaustudentinsurance.com.
-Non Preferred Provider claims are to be sent to the GM Southwest address in Frisco, TX listed below.
+If your private provider is an In-Network Provider, he or she is required to submit your bill/claim directly to the insurance company.
+Simply show your provider your identification card and they will submit the claim for you.
+If your provider is an Out-of-Network Provider, it is up to your provider whether he/she will submit a claim or require that you do so.
+If your provider requires you to submit a claim, the claim form is available for you to download at https://www.uhcsr.com/american.
 Keep in mind that the cost of most visits is shared between you and the insurer –you will pay a part of the provider's fees and the insurer will pay a part.
 See your plan for details about your coverage.

 I still have questions –who do I contact?

 Please see below for contact information.

-To express concerns about your off-campus care, or obtain a referral to another provider…
+To express concerns about your off-campus care, or obtain a referral to another provider:

 Mary Graydon Center 214